 Treating these underlying conditions may clear the congestion and the pain, without the need for revision sinus surgery.

-In some cases, however, additional surgery may be necessary.
+In some cases, however, an additional revision sinus surgery may be necessary.
 The goal of sinus surgery is generally to enlarge the natural ostium, or opening, of the sinus.
 If a surgeon misses the natural opening by so much as a millimeter, he or she will make an opening in the wrong place in the sinus.
 In these cases, the patient may have problems with the mucus recirculating—going out of one opening, and coming right back in the other opening.

 In these situations, additional surgery may be required.
 Fortunately, this revision surgery should be much simpler than the original surgery, as it entails solely shaving down the tiny bridge of tissue that separates the openings.
 This is typically extremely straightforward, and can sometimes be done as an office procedure.